naivoder/machine_learning/README.md

 I highly recommend all of these books.

+### Practice notebooks

+I have included template notebooks for various machine learning projects with code blocks omitted, along with the fully functional versions for comparison.
+I find these very useful for practicing frameworks, and committing various techniques to memory.

-### Jupyter notebook with Tensorflow Docker container
+### Jupyter notebook with Tensorflow via Docker container
 ##### Requirements:
 ###### 1) Nvidia GPU and up-to-date driver installed